Wizcorp/phonegap-plugin-wizAssets/README.md

 **wizAssets.getFileURIs(Function success, Function fail);**

-- A success returns URI hashmap such as
+- A success returns a file URI hashmap such as

 ```
 {